Don't forget to bookmark my site - http://guy.distaffen.com

 My biggest interests, though, are...

 Lizzy and I started dating September of 1999.
 I married Lizzy in April of 2002.
 Lizzy's next birthday is in days.
-We currently live in Silver Springs, New York. /p>
+We currently live in Gainesville, New York.

 On December 26th, 2006, our daughter, Lily Ann, was born and will be celebrating her next birthday in days.
 She is definitely our pride and joy.